rahulmansharamani14/aes-encrypt-decrypt/readme.md

 # AES Encryption and Decryption

-A API for implementation of AES based encryption and decryption in Nodejs using Crypto module.
+An API for the implementation of AES based encryption and decryption in Nodejs using Crypto module.

 ## Installation